How to Make Penicillin at Home (Just in Case SHTF)

 • Add 20g of glucose (aka dextrose) to the broth.
 If you don’t have glucose, plain sugar will work.

 • Add 20g of agar to the broth.
-If you don’t have agar, then plain gelatin (not Jello) will work.
-Note that the agar isn’t going to completely dissolve.
+Plain gelatin (not Jello) will work if you don’t have agar.
+Note that the agar isn’t going to dissolve completely.
 That’s okay.

 • Add distilled water until the total volume is 1 liter.